fgasparro/EdgeDS-Docs/docs/OMF_Ingress_Specification.rst

 Data messages
 -------------

-A Data message is mapped to generic Qi values in the OCS Data Store.
+A Data message is mapped to generic Qi values in the Edge Data Store.
 The keywords in the Data definitions are interpreted as follows:

 * ``typeid``: Data that is not grouped by containerId is not supported.